tstack/lnav/src/help.md

 Finally, the last line on the display is where you can enter search patterns and execute internal commands, such as converting a unix-timestamp into a human-readable date.
-The command-line is implemented using the readline library, so the usual set of keyboard shortcuts are available.
-Most commands and searches also support tab-completion.
+The prompt has emacs-like keyboard shortcuts that can be used for editing and moving within the command-line.

 The body of the display is also used to display other content, such
 as: the help file, histograms of the log messages over time, and